 Since 2018, HR trends have shifted the focus from employee engagement to employee experience.
 This resulted that anyone involved in people management or human resources has felt the pressure to examine the employee experience in their organisation.
 Companies needed to create plans and change processes to improve and optimise all aspects of an employee’s working life.

 Employee Experience is still some way off becoming a mindset, and it may take some time for this attitude to really be fundamentally built into every company.
 Here are a few pointers to think about when implementing an employee experience overhaul or developing a strategy from scratch:

 Employee Experience vs Employee Engagement

 It’s easy to confuse the two, but they are not interchangeable.
 Employee engagement strategies tend to be implemented from the top down, with the management deciding what might boost morale, and levying this on the employees.
-Employee engagement should also be a two-way process, where the employee and management work together to identify and resolve any areas of improvement
+Employee engagement should be a two-way process, where the employee and management work together to identify and resolve any areas needing improvement.

 A shift in the focus on employee experience within organisations across the world signifies a transition from treating their workforce as an asset, as was the case when people strategies concentrated on employee engagement, to perceiving their employees as human beings with individual needs.